squid-cache/squid-cache.github.io/Features/LoadBalance.rst

 In (basic) theory, yes. will alternate between the peers thus hypothetically equalizing the load on the connections.

+==== Bias: Connection-based ====
-The thing that this does '''not''' take in to account is what type of traffic a given connection is nor how long lived and active it is.
+The main noticeable bias is that this does '''not''' take in to account is what type of traffic a given connection is nor how long lived and active it is.

 Let's say that I have the following (new) connections in the following sequence.